-Verité: Global Strategic Partner
+Global Strategic Partner

-In 2017, we launched a long-term, strategic partnership with Verité - a leading nonprofit and global expert on labor rights with more than 20 years working to ensure people worldwide are in safe, fair and legal working conditions.
+2021 marks the fifth year of our global partnership with Verité - a leading nonprofit and global expert on labor rights with more than 25 years working to ensure people worldwide are in safe, fair and legal working conditions.

 Our comprehensive partnership is designed to take action, foster new insights, and lead dialogue on critical global human rights challenges.

 Our work together includes a focus on forced labor, with collaboration on initiatives across our full human rights program - in Mars operations, with our first-tier suppliers and in high-risk extended supply chains.
+Our partnership has been critical in understanding and addressing risks across a number of supply chains including sugarcane, cocoa, rice, mint, fish, and palm oil.